dhain/wsgi_lite/README.rst

 So, until standard WSGI servers support the ``wsgi_lite.register_close`` extension, you can (and should) work around this by putting wrapping your outermost middleware with a ``lighten()`` call.

+Last, but not least, the ``lighten()`` wrapper doesn't support broken WSGI apps that call ``write()`` from inside their returned iterators.
+While many servers allow it, the WSGI specification forbids it, and to support it in WSGI Lite would force *all* wrapped WSGI 1 apps to pay in the form of unnecessary greenlet context switches, even if they never used ``write()`` at all.

+Since the current "word on the street" says that very few WSGI apps use ``write()`` at all, I figure it's okay to blow up on the even smaller number that are also spec violators, rather than burden *all* apps with extra overhead just to support the ill-behaved ones.

 Current Status